chakra-ui/panda/website/pages/docs/why-panda.md

 }
 ```

+> If your framework doesn't support PostCSS, you can use the [Panda CLI](/docs/getting-started/cli)

 ### Token generator

 Panda has first-class support for design tokens.
-It provides a way to express raw tokens and semantic tokens for your project.
-You don't need to use a JavaScript to get this benefit.
+It provides a way to express raw and semantic tokens for your project.
+The generator can be used to create a set of CSS variables for your design tokens.

-Add tokens to the panda config file and generate css variables for your project.
-Use the generated tokens in your vanilla project or any way you like.

 ```ts filename="panda.config.ts"
 export default defineConfig({